-Most bug bites are just an itchy nuisance, but in rare cases, they can be life-threatening.
-In this guide, we cover how to identify and treat the most common types of bug bites.
-You’ll also learn to spot the clinical signs of a serious allergic reaction.
+Most bug bites on dogs are just an itchy nuisance, but in rare cases, they can be life-threatening.
+In this guide, we’ll cover how to identify and treat the most common types of bug bites.
+You’ll also learn to spot the clinical signs of a serious allergic reaction, and some all-natural treatments for bug bites and other irritations.

 What to check for: firm, irregularly shaped bumps that occur in random, isolated spots.
 Since mosquito needles are so small (there are actually six of them), it’s usually impossible to see the point of penetration, even if the bite is on a hairless patch of skin like the belly.

-Another telling clue is that mosquito bites become itchy much quicker than other bugs.
+Another telling clue is that mosquito bites become itchy much quicker than other bug bites.
 So if your pup starts scratching immediately after a quick trip outside, a whirring bloodsucker is likely to blame.
 (In contrast, dogs will often lick or chew bites that are more painful than itchy.)

 Mosquitoes are usually nothing to worry about